 - by moving his capital from Medina to Kufa (and thus taking sides in the growing Syria-Iraq rivalry)

 Let’s sum up what happened next, which you can read about in detail in my Islamic history series.
-The arbitration went extraordinarily badly for Ali, with even his own arbitrator agreeing that Ali should give up the caliphate in lieu of an election.
+The arbitration went extraordinarily badly for Ali, with his own arbitrator ruling that Ali should give up the caliphate in lieu of an election and Muʿawiyah’s declaring that Muʿawiyah should be caliph.
 Ali wound up ignoring the arbitrators’ decision and then went to war with the Qurra, who were angry that he’d agreed to the arbitration in the first place.
-The Qurra split from Ali’s army, and became known as the Khawarij (Kharijites to us non-Arabs), which more or less means “the leavers,” because they split from Ali’s army.
-They eventually assassinated Ali as they had Uthman, and Muʿawiyah, who was essentially the last man standing, became caliph.
+The Qurra split from Ali’s army, and became known as the Khawarij (Kharijites to us non-Arabs), which more or less means “the leavers,” because they left Ali’s army.
+They eventually assassinated Ali as they had Uthman, and Muʿawiyah, who was by this point the last man standing, became caliph.